EAGLE: Contextual Point Cloud Generation via Adaptive Continuous Normalizing Flow with Self-Attention: Introduction

 Based on these insights, we propose EAGLE, a probabilistic model for contextual point cloud generation that integrates self-attention mechanisms with adaptive flows.
 Extensive experiments on ShapeNet and ModelNet datasets demonstrate that our approach more effectively captures global contextual features and achieves superior performance in high-quality point cloud generation.

-Main contributions of our work: \begin{itemize} \item We propose a novel probabilistic model for contextual point cloud generation, combining self-attention and normalizing flows to boost the capture of global dependencies among points. \item We introduce adaptive continuous normalizing flows (A-CNFs) with adaptive bias correction mechanisms, mitigating bias drift during standard initialization. \item Experiments on ShapeNet and ModelNet datasets demonstrate the effectiveness of EAGLE compared with the state-of-the-art methods. \end{itemize}
+The main contributions of our work are summarized as follows: \begin{itemize} \item We propose EAGLE, a novel probabilistic framework for contextual point cloud generation, which integrates self-attention mechanism with adaptive continuous normalizing flows to effectively capture complex global dependencies and structural relationships among points. \item We introduce adaptive continuous normalizing flows with an adaptive bias correction mechanism, which dynamically adjusts the flow dynamics during training and effectively mitigates the bias drift issue. \item Extensive experiments on ShapeNet and ModelNet datasets demonstrate that EAGLE consistently outperforms state-of-the-art methods in terms of generation quality. \end{itemize}